wout/dat-docs/index.md

 layout: home

 hero:
-  name: 'Venster Documentation'
+  name: 'DAT Documentation'
-  tagline: Get up to speed with Venster and learn how to work with DATs
+  tagline: Get up to speed and learn how to work with DATs
   actions:
     - theme: brand
       text: Getting to know DATs